tak-bro/aicommit2/README.md

 ##### timeout

-The timeout for network requests to the OpenAI API in milliseconds.
+The timeout for network requests to AI in milliseconds.

 Default: `10_000` (10 seconds)